Alokbpandey/llamacoder/README.md

 </a>

 <p align="center">
-  An open source Claude Artifacts – generate small apps with one prompt.
+  An open source Claude Artifacts – generate small React apps with one prompt.
 Powered by Llama 3 405B & Together.ai.
 </p>

+## React Engine

+This is the React engine for Llama Coder.
+It generates and renders React applications based on user prompts.

 ## Tech stack

 - [Llama 3.1 405B](https://ai.meta.com/blog/meta-llama-3-1/) from Meta for the LLM
 - [Together AI](https://dub.sh/together-ai/?utm_source=example-app&utm_medium=llamacoder&utm_campaign=llamacoder-app-signup) for LLM inference
-- [Sandpack](https://sandpack.codesandbox.io/) for the code sandbox
+- [Sandpack](https://sandpack.codesandbox.io/) for the React code sandbox
 - Next.js app router with Tailwind
 - Helicone for observability
 - Plausible for website analytics